-Co-funded by the Erasmus+ Programme of the European Union
+4. General information about bias in obesity management and prevention policies, strategies and services related to a health-promoting lifestyle

-The objectives of this section of the report are to: Deleted: in 1) critically analyse obesity prevention and management policies, strategies and services in each partner country to identify underlying dominant narratives; 2) deconstruct dominant narratives and consider the unintended consequences for people with obesity; 3) make recommendations to change dominant obesity narratives that may be contributing to weight bias.
-Deleted: Main national recommendations, strategies and policies on weight bias, stigma, and discrimination Deleted: This part should present and can follow the following structure.
-It should not exceed two pages.
+The objectives of this section of the report are to:

+1) critically analyse obesity prevention and management policies, strategies and services in each partner country to identify underlying dominant narratives;

+2) deconstruct dominant narratives and consider the unintended consequences for people with obesity;

+3) make recommendations to change dominant obesity narratives that may be contributing to weight bias.

+Main national recommendations, strategies and policies on weight bias, stigma, and discrimination

 There have been several obesity prevention and weight management policies, strategies, and initiatives in the UK, organised by both public and private organisations.
 Unfortunately, most of them have been contributing to weight stigma and harmful stereotypes regarding people with obesity and overweight.
 A report by Beat, a UK eating disorder charity, published in 2020, suggests that public health campaigns in the UK increase the risk of eating disorders and make their symptoms worse (Treasure and Ambwani, 2021).
-According to the report, practices such as putting calories on menu s or food labels can cause distress and encourage thoughts and behaviours related to eating disorders.
+According to the report, practices such as putting calories on menus or food labels can cause distress and encourage thoughts and behaviours related to eating disorders.
 Practices that focus on weight loss falsely promote thinness as an indicator of health and encourage dieting, which is an ineffective weight-loss tool and is associated with a number of mental and physical health risks (Treasure and Ambwani, 2021).

-In July 2020, the UK government published a policy paper on obesity ('Tackling Obesity') to target overweight Deleted: On and obesity during the COVID-19 pandemic.
-The report has been criticized by organisations and individuals for Deleted: that it is reinforcing weight stigma, More specifically, the Obesity Policy Engagement Network (OPEN) UK published a Deleted: and fatphobia response to, 'Tackling Obesity' which states, that part of its strategy is to promote, harmful and stigmatising stereotypes without committing any funding or investment to actually support people with obesity.
-Deleted: the Additionally, according to OPEN UK, the government strategy is using an over simplistic approach towards Deleted: saying obesity, ignoring the complexity that goes beyond the advice 'eat less, move more'.
-An individual's weight is Deleted: the affected by a wide range of medical, socioeconomic, and psychological factors, therefore blaming the person Deleted: promoting for their weight only increases stigmatisation (Flint, 2019).
-Deleted: its Additionally, the language used in public discourse is very important.
-In the "Tackling Obesity' strategy, people Deleted: it with obesity are presented as a burden to the National Health System (NHS).
-The paper mentions that: 'we owe Deleted: the it to the NHS to move towards a healthier weight.
-Obesity puts pressure on our health service' and that 'tackling Deleted: That is discourse that obesity would reduce pressure on doctors and nurses in the NHS, and free up their time to treat other sick and Deleted: , puts the blame on vulnerable patients.'
+July 2020, the UK government published a policy paper on obesity ('Tackling Obesity') to target In overweight and obesity during the COVID-19 pandemic.
+The report has been criticized by organisations and reinforcing weight stigma .
+More specifically, the Obesity Policy Engagement Network individuals for (OPEN) UK published a response to 'Tackling Obesity' which states that part of its strategy is to harmful and stigmatising stereotypes without committing any funding or investment to actually promote support people with obesity.
+Additionally, according to OPEN UK, the government strategy is using an over simplistic approach towards obesity, ignoring the complexity that goes beyond the advice 'eat less, move more'.
+An individual's weight is affected by a wide range of medical, socioeconomic, and psychological factors, therefore blaming the person for their weight only increases stigmatisation (Flint, 2019).

+Additionally, the language used in public discourse is very important.
+In the "Tackling Obesity' strategy, people with obesity are presented as a burden to the National Health System (NHS).
+The paper mentions that: 'we owe it to the NHS to move towards a healthier weight.
+Obesity puts pressure on our health service' and that 'tackling obesity would reduce pressure on doctors and nurses in the NHS, and free up their time to treat other sick and vulnerable patients.'
 This discourse shames people and blames them for their health conditions, which may not be related to weight, as well as for the problems that the healthcare system is facing.
-However, studies have Deleted: that shown that people with obesity are more reluctant to seek medical care due to weight bias in healthcare they Deleted: are not always are more likely to cancel doctor appointments, as well as to delay preventative health services.
-(Amy et al., Deleted: due to weight bias in healthcare 2005).
-Additionally, the stigma and internalised shame that is experienced by people with obesity during the Deleted: , pandemic, has negatively impacted their psychological well being (Brookes, 2021).
-Therefore, such policies do not contribute to the wellbeing of people with obesity but instead, worsen their situation.
-Deleted: fat people experience Deleted: when they are blamed and fatalised Deleted: even
+However, studies have shown that people with obesity are more reluctant to seek medical care due to weight bias in healthcare ; they are more likely to cancel doctor appointments, as well as to delay preventative health services.
+(Amy et al., 2005).
+Additionally, the stigma and internalised shame that is experienced by people with obesity during the pandemic, has negatively impacted their psychological well being (Brookes, 2021).
+Therefore, such policies do not contribute to the wellbeing of people with obesity but instead worsen their situation.